rakesh-rs211/Introduction-to-C/ReadMe.md

 #### Pointers

 Pointers are one of the most powerful features in C(and C++).
 Simply put, pointers are just variables containing(or "pointing to") the memory address of the data, rather than the data itself.
-In order the obtain the data in memory address, pointers has to be de-referenced the address.
+In order the obtain the data in memory address, pointers has to be de-referenced.

 ```c
 #include <stdio.h>